Low-distortion Inference of Latent Similarities from a Multiplex Social Network: The main result

 \subsubsection{Finding the seed clique}

-\dkedit{ By suitably adjusting the threshold $\Mtwo$, the \SimpleTest can be modified to accept all node pairs that are within distance $\localR'=3\,\prunedR$ in some category, and to} reject all node pairs that are at distance at least $\prunedR' = \Theta(K^{2/d}\, \localR')$ in all categories.
+By suitably adjusting the threshold $\Mtwo$, the \SimpleTest can be modified to accept all node pairs that are within distance $\localR'=3\,\prunedR$ in some category, and to reject all node pairs that are at distance at least $\prunedR' = \Theta(K^{2/d}\, \localR')$ in all categories.
 We run the \Amoeba algorithm on the pruned graph $\prunedE'$ obtained by this modified \SimpleTest.
+Note that the entire analysis still applies if we replace $\prunedR$ with $\prunedR'$, because the guarantees on the lengths of edges differs only by constant factors between $E'_{pru}$ and $E_{pru}$.
 Let $\amoebaR'$ be the corresponding Amoeba radius.
-To produce the seed cliques for $\prunedE'$, we use the original \SimpleTest in the way described below.
+To produce the seed cliques for $\prunedE'$, we use the original \SimpleTest with the original $\prunedE$, in the way described below.

 Consider the original \SimpleTest, and let $\prunedE$ be the corresponding pruned graph.
 Let $N(u)$ denote the 1-hop neighborhood of node $u$ in \prunedE, including $u$ itself.
-For a node set $S$, \dkedit{define $N(S)$ to be the \emph{intersection}} $N(S)\triangleq \bigcap_{u\in S} N(u)$.
-We focus on such intersections for \dkedit{node sets $S \subseteq N(u)$ of size $|S| = \NUMCAT$}.
+For a node set $S$, define $N(S)$ to be the \emph{intersection} $N(S)\triangleq \bigcap_{u\in S} N(u)$.
+We focus on such intersections for node sets $S \subseteq N(u)$ of size $|S| = \NUMCAT$.

-\begin{lemma} For any node $u$ and category $i$, there exists a set $S \subseteq N(u)$ of size \NUMCAT such that the intersection $N(S)$ \dkedit{contains at least $\amoebaN$ nodes}, has diameter at most $3\,\prunedR$ in category $i$, and diameter at least $R = \amoebaR'\,\log^2(n)$ in \dkedit{all other categories}. \end{lemma}
+\begin{lemma} For any node $u$ and category $i$, there exists a set $S \subseteq N(u)$ of size \NUMCAT such that the intersection $N(S)$ contains at least $\amoebaN$ nodes, has diameter at most $3\,\prunedR$ in category $i$, and diameter at least $R = \amoebaR'\,\log^2(n)$ in all other categories. \end{lemma}

 \begin{proof} Let $B = \Ball[i]{u}{\localR/2}$.
-We show that \dkedit{there exists a candidate set} $S\subseteq B$.
+We show that there exists a candidate set $S\subseteq B$.
 Recall that $B$ induces a clique in the pruned graph \prunedE, so for any subset $S \subseteq B$, we have $B \subseteq N(S)$.
-Since $B$ contains at least $\amoebaN$ nodes and has diameter at least $R$ in each category $j \neq i$, $N(S)$ \dkedit{inherits} these properties.
+Since $B$ contains at least $\amoebaN$ nodes and has diameter at least $R$ in each category $j \neq i$, $N(S)$ inherits these properties.
 Thus, it remains to ensure that $N(S)$ has low diameter in category $i$.